How To Start A Nonprofit In 4 Steps

 Governing board: This is a more traditional form of governance where the board acts as overseers to the work being done internally.
 Their main roles are to vote and give their professional opinion on large strategic decisions.
 This structure is more common for large nonprofit organizations and the members generally have separate careers outside of the nonprofit sector.

 While recruitment and engagement are key for a great board, you want to make sure that they are aligned with your organization’s values.

-Values are core beliefs of your organization.
-They support your vision, mission and culture and reflect on your purpose.
+Values are the core beliefs of your organization.
+They support your vision, mission, and culture and reflect on your purpose.
 While these go hand-in-hand with your "Why," your values should also enable growth, transformation, and reactivation.

 Once you have your values decided, you need to put them into place.
 You can do this in many ways but here are our best practices: